steakncheese/cookingjournal/README.md

 # cookingjournal
-This is the journal with amazing recipes you can never forget!!
+This is the journal with amazing steak and cheese recipes you can never forget!!

-Steak is my favorite
+Steak is my favorite!

 ---